richardcrng/tempel-des-schreckens/RULES.md

 This process of *discussion*, *opening cards* and *passing the key* continues until *N* cards have been flipped, where *N* is the number of players in the game.

-(This need not be equally distributed between players - for example, in a 5 player game, 3/5 flips could be from a single player.)
+(This need not be equally distributed between players - for example, the key might pass from Player A, to Player B, back to Player A, to Player C, then to Player D.)

 The person who holds the key at the end of a round holds onto it for the start of the next round.